 - The nominee demonstrates a clear commitment to ethical standards that benefit the relevant community

 Thanks to a generous investment from Astro Aluminum Treating Company, the annual William Dickson Leader-in-Residence Program was launched in 2007.
-Through this program, the Ukleja Center invites a prominent business executive, government official, or nonprofit organization leader to the university to interact with students, faculty, and community leaders over the course of an academic year.
-Bringing an experienced leader to campus for an extended period of time allows program participants to learn about the full range of ethical leadership issues that our leaders-in-residence have faced during the course of their careers.
+Through this program, the Ukleja Center invites a prominent business executive, government, or nonprofit leader to interact with our university community over the course of an academic year.
+Bringing an experienced leader to campus for an extended period of time allows program participants to learn about the full range of ethical leadership issues our leaders-in-residence have faced during the course of their careers.
 In addition, campus and community leaders get to explore how they manage the ethical aspects of their own leadership responsibilities.

-Leaders-in-residence engage with CSULB students, faculty, and alumni with the aim of fostering an interdisciplinary leadership community at the university.
-They interact in a variety of settings, from classroom presentations to informal discussions with small groups of students, faculty, and/or business leaders.
-Through these interactions, members of the university community can enhance their understanding of ethical leadership, discover how these concepts are used in practice, and apply them within their own lives.
+Leaders-in-residence engage with the campus community in a variety of settings, from classroom presentations to informal discussions with small groups of students, faculty, and/or business leaders.
+These interactions enable members of the university community to enhance their understanding of ethical leadership, discover how these concepts are used in practice, and apply them within their own lives.

-In 2010, the Leader-in-Residence became part of the Ukleja Center’s William Dickson Faculty Fellows program. which engages top executives with the campus in exchange for a 3-year teaching appointment at our university.
+In 2010, the Leader-in-Residence became part of the center's William Dickson Faculty Fellows program, which engages top executives with the campus in exchange for a 3-year teaching appointment at our university.
+Now each Leader-in-Residence is part of a cohort, rather than standing on his/her own.
 By integrating these two programs, the synergy created has become greater than the sum of the parts.
-Now each Leader-in-Residence is part of a cohort, rather than standing on his/her own.
-In the spring, we offer a panel discussion and reception featuring our William Dickson Faculty Fellows and giving our Leader-in-Residence a prominent role.

 William Dickson Leaders-in-Residence